wp-plugins/gwolle-gb/readme.txt

 The CAPTCHA uses the one provided by the [Really Simple Captcha plugin](https://wordpress.org/plugins/really-simple-captcha/).
 Please install and activate that plugin.

-If it still doesn't show, it could be that the plugin has no write permission in the /tmp folder of the Really Simple Captcha plugin.
+If it still doesn't show, it could be that the plugin has no write permission in the '/tmp' folder of the Really Simple Captcha plugin.
 Please fix this in your install.

+= How can I use Multiple Guestbooks? =

+You can add a parameter to the shortcode, like:

+	[gwolle_gb book_id="2"]

+This will make that page show all the entries in Book ID 2.

+If you use the template function, you can use it like this:

+	show_gwolle_gb( array('book_id'=>2) );

+= With multiple guestbook, how do I keep track? =

+There is no need to use id's that are incrementing.
+If you have a lot of guestbooks on lots of pages, you can just use the id of the post as the id of the guestbook.
+That way you won't have double id's.

 = I don't see the labels in the form. =